On the extended W-algebra of type sl_2 at positive rational level: Introduction

 \subsubsection{Acknowledgements}

-This work was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
+This work was supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
 Both authors are supported by the Grant-in-Aid for JSPS Fellows number 2301793.
 The first author is supported by the JSPS Grant-in-Aid for Scientific Research number 22540010.
-The first author would like to thank A.~M.~Semikhatov and I.~Y.~Tipunin for helpful discussions.
+The first author would like to thank A.~M.~Semikhatov and I.~Y.~Tipunin for helpful discussions as well as J.~Shiraishi for helpful discussions about the properties of Jack polynomials.
 The second author is supported the JSPS fellowship for foreign researchers and thanks the University of Tokyo, Kavli IPMU for its hospitality.
 The second author would like to thank T.~Milanov, T.~Abe, C.~Schnell and C.~Schmidt-Collinet for helpful discussions.